CS-PCC/TA_Notes/README.md

-# TA Notes
+# Teaching Assistant Notes

-Teaching Assistant Notes: help you succeed in the class
+Help you succeed in the class

 ## Sections